lamw/vsphere-automated-lab-deployment/README.md

 ## Description

-Automated deployment of a fully functional vSphere 6.0u2 or 6.5 environment that includes a set of Nested ESXi Virtual Appliance(s) configured w/vSAN as well as a vCenter Server Appliance (VCSA) using PowerCLI.
+Automated deployment of a fully functional vSphere 6.x environment that includes a set of Nested ESXi Virtual Appliance(s) configured w/vSAN as well as a vCenter Server Appliance (VCSA) using PowerCLI.
 For information, you can refer to this blog post [here](http://www.virtuallyghetto.com/2016/11/vghetto-automated-vsphere-lab-deployment-for-vsphere-6-0u2-vsphere-6-5.html) for more details.

 ## Changelog